ShareLife

 Finances

-ShareLife is a Large charity, with donations of $14.6m in F2019.
-Administrative costs are 4% of revenues (less investment income) and fundraising costs are 8% of donations.
-This means that total overhead spending is 12%.
-For every dollar donated to the charity, 88 cents go to the cause.
-This falls within Ci’s reasonable range for overhead spending.
+ShareLife had total donations of $16.8m in F2022.
+Administrative costs are 4% of revenues (less investment income), and fundraising costs are 6% of donations.
+This results in total overhead spending of 10%.
+For every dollar donated, 90 cents go to the cause, which is within Ci’s reasonable range for overhead spending.

-This charity report is an update that is being reviewed by ShareLife.
+This charity report is an update that has been sent to ShareLife for review.
 Changes and edits may be forthcoming.

 Financial Review